 Oklahoma continues to be a national leader in providing universal access to prekindergarten, according to a report released Wednesday.

-The National Institute for Early Childhood Education ranks Oklahoma No. 4 for access to prekindergarten, with 74% of the state’s 4-year-olds enrolled in early education programs during the 2017-18 school year.
+The National Institute for Early Education Research ranks Oklahoma No. 4 for access to prekindergarten, with 74% of the state’s 4-year-olds enrolled in early education programs during the 2017-18 school year.

 As one of the first states to commit to universal access to preschool, Oklahoma has been ranked at or near the top of the annual report for several years.
 It’s also only one of four states that require pre-K teachers to hold bachelor’s degrees and teaching certificates and ensure them equal pay with other grade-level teachers.